oliver-96/oliver-96.github.io/index.md

 permalink: /
 ---

-Somewhere to write about projects I've worked.
-Mostly engineering / coding based but also anything else I find interesting.
+Somewhere to write about projects I've worked on, mostly engineering / coding based but also anything else I find interesting.